mitre-ace-direct/ace-direct/iam/README.md

     $ # then execute the create_users.py script again
     ```

-1. Security enhancement (optional) - restrict GOTO URLs in OpenAM.
+1. Secure GOTO redirects - restrict GOTO URLs in OpenAM.
 This prevents a URL redirect to a different web page.
-Assuming the public FQDN of the NGINX server is `portal.domain.com`:
+It also facilitates environments that do _not_ have the Success URL configured.
+Assuming the public FQDN of the NGINX server is `portal.domain.com`, execute the following:

     ```bash
     $  cd /root/iam/config/oam/SSOAdminTools-13.0.0/ace/bin